dzackgarza/Notes/Class_Notes/2019/Algebra/PSets/PSet 6/PSet6.md

 - A subgroup of order 3, corresponding to a field extension of degree 14,
 - A subgroup of order 6, corresponding to a field extension of degree 7,
 - A subgroup of order 7, corresponding to a field extension of degree 6,
+- A subgroup of order 14, corresponding to a field extension of degree 3,
-- A subgroup of order 7, corresponding to a field extension of degree 6,
+- A subgroup of order 21, corresponding to a field extension of degree 2.

 ## Problem 2